Reeba18/Property-Prices-in-Greater-Toronto-Area/README.md

 # Property-Prices-in-Greater-Toronto-Area
-Analysis of Property Prices in GTA using MS Excel and Tableau
+Analysis of Property Prices in GTA using MS Excel,SQL and Tableau

 ## Overview